Home Medicinal Chemistry Vitamins B Vitamins

 Vitamin B2 (Riboflavin) is an essential component of two major coenzymes, flavin mononucleotide (FMN) and flavin adenine dinucleotide (FAD).

-• The B vitamin riboflavin helps to maintain normal levels of homocysteine, an amino acid in the blood.
+• The B vitamin riboflavin also helps to maintain normal levels of homocysteine, an amino acid in the blood.

 Functions of Vitamin B3

-All three forms of vitamin B3 are converted within the human body to the coenzymes nicotinamide adenine dinucleotide (NAD) and nicotinamide adenine dinucleotide phosphate (NADP).
+All three vitamers of vitamin B3 are converted within the human body to the coenzymes nicotinamide adenine dinucleotide (NAD) and nicotinamide adenine dinucleotide phosphate (NADP).
 These coenzymes are required for human life but may not be formed without vitamin B3 or tryptophan.
-The main biological functions of vitamin B3 may include,
+The main biological functions of vitamin B3 include,

-• NAD obtained from vitamin B3 transfers the potential energy in carbohydrates, fats, and proteins to adenosine triphosphate (ATP).
+• NAD obtained from vitamin B3 also transfers the potential energy in carbohydrates, fats, and proteins to adenosine triphosphate (ATP).

-• It is also required for various critical cellular functions.
-It mainly maintains genome integrity, control of gene expression, and cellular communication.
+• All vitamers of vitamin B3 are also required for various critical cellular functions.
+They help to maintain genome integrity, control gene expression, and cellular communication.

 Functions of Vitamin B5

 Vitamin B5 (Pantothenic acid) is an essential form of B vitamin that helps to synthesize coenzyme A (CoA) and acyl carrier protein.
-Coenzyme A plays a vital role in synthesizing amino acids, fatty acids, ketone bodies, cholesterol, phospholipids, steroid hormones, neurotransmitters, and antibodies.

 Functions of Vitamin B6